Racing for Change reveals some fascinating facts and figures about one of Britain’s iconic races:

 Why does The Derby matter?

 It’s simply the greatest horse race in the world – the one that every owner, trainer and jockey wants to win more than any other!
-At £1,250,000, it is Britain’s richest race, open to three-year-old colts and fillies.
+It is Britain’s richest race, open to three-year-old colts and fillies.
 Run over a distance of one mile, four furlongs and ten yards, it is the most important race in the inaugural QIPCO British Champions Series that climaxes at Ascot on British Champions Day in October.